cosmolee/rails_tutorial_programming_environment/Instructions.md

     $ spork --bootstrap

 * Edit sample_app/spec/spec_helper.rb file per listing 3.12.
-Replace that with repository file.
+Replace that with the version supplied by this repository.

 * Edit sample_app/config/application.rb per listing 3.13.
-Replace that with repository file.
+Replace that with version supplied by this repository.
 Note: if you are using this file for other then sample_app, you must change the module name in the file to reflect the project name.